hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 ### Distros

-Arch and NixOS are very supported.
+Arch, NixOS and openSUSE Tumbleweed are very supported.
 For any other distro (not based on Arch/Nix) you might have varying amounts of success.
 However, since Hyprland is extremely bleeding-edge, distros like Pop!\_OS, Ubuntu, etc. might have **major** issues running Hyprland.

 # Installation